julzaza/wildwitchherbs/_posts/2025-07-07-smoke-cleansing-folk-magic.md

 ## Smoke Has Memory

-Before incense came in neat little cones, it was a fistful of bitter leaves, cracked resin, and whatever could be burned in a dish over coals.
+Before incense came in neat little bundles, it was a fistful of bitter leaves, cracked resin, and whatever could be burned in a dish over coals.

 From Balkan death rites to South American protection spells, **smoke has always been more than perfume**.
 It was language.
 Offering.
 Defense.
 Invitation.